 Authorized users have access to the available credit limit for making purchases at any time.
 Any purchases made apply toward active rewards programs.
 With business credit cards, the ability to add employees as authorized users comes with substantial benefits.

 Spending is easily tracked when employee cards are used consistently.
 Want to see what Bill in accounting or Megan in HR is buying each month with company dollars?
 Simply add each as an authorized user to the credit account and track your heart out.
 Plus, most employee cards come with set limits so the company’s budget is protected from overspending.

 Adding employees as authorized users to the company credit card may be most beneficial in rewards accumulation, though.
 Instead of using petty cash or other forms of payment for business-related expenses, employees have options.
 They can use their respective credit cards and earn points toward statement credits, travel discounts or purchases, cash back, or online shopping.

 For most business credit card issuers, employee cards can be added at no additional cost.

 By far the aspect of business credit cards that makes the financing option stand out more than loans or traditional lines of credit is the rewards potential.
-As with individual consumer credit cards, such as the best travel rewards credit cards, business owners have the ability to earn points (or miles) that equate to a variety of handsome rewards.
+As with individual consumer credit cards, such as the best travel credit cards, business owners have the ability to earn points (or miles) that equate to a variety of handsome rewards.

 Ink Business Cash Credit Card